One of the key scientists behind dairy genomic breeding values has been named Australia’s best animal husbandry researcher.

 Genomics uses DNA information to predict the genetic merit of bulls and cows under Australian conditions, published as Australian Breeding Values (ABVs).
 Genetic improvement of dairy cows contributes to about 30% of annual production gains in Australia.

-Dr Pryce, whose family dairy farmed in the UK, said tangible on-farm benefits underpin her research.
+Prof Pryce, whose family dairy farmed in the UK, said tangible on-farm benefits underpin her research.